DrJLabs/FancyRAG/docs/architecture/overview.md

 # Architecture Overview

 ## Technical Summary
 The Neo4j GraphRAG solution runs as a Python 3.12 CLI that orchestrates knowledge graph ingestion, vector synchronization, and retrieval via the official `neo4j-graphrag` library.
-Version 1 anchors on a project-owned stack: Docker Compose launches Neo4j 5.26 (with APOC Core) and Qdrant latest on the developer host, while Python scripts create the Neo4j vector index, execute `SimpleKGPipeline`, export embeddings to Qdrant, and query through `GraphRAG` with `QdrantNeo4jRetriever`.
+Version 1 anchors on a project-owned stack: Docker Compose launches Neo4j 5.26.12 (with APOC Core) and Qdrant 1.15.4 on the developer host, while Python scripts create the Neo4j vector index, execute `SimpleKGPipeline`, export embeddings to Qdrant, and query through `GraphRAG` with `QdrantNeo4jRetriever`.
+See the [Version Matrix](../README.md#version-matrix) for the canonical list of pinned components.

 ## High-Level Components
 - Docker Compose stack (`docker-compose.neo4j-qdrant.yml`) that provisions Neo4j and Qdrant with persistent volumes and configurable credentials.